Jeff Gutheim: Solo work

 In 2005, Gutheim was again hired by New Line Cinema to write the last draft of Full of It (2007), a teen comedy starring Ryan Pinkston, Kate Mara, Craig Kilborn and Carmen Electra.
 In September of the following year he was hired by Paramount Pictures to write the screenplay, Stitch 'n Bitch, based on the best-selling series of books written by Debbie Stoller.

 In June 2007, Gutheim wrote and went on tour to shoot a series of webisodes centered on the band Fall Out Boy.

 In 2009, Gutheim was hired by WWE Studios to write the final draft of Knucklehead (2010), a comedy film starring wrestler Big Show, Mark Feuerstein, Melora Hardin, Dennis Farina and Will Patton.

 In August 2022, the BBC announced that Gutheim had co-written the six-part comedy series Queen of Oz (2023), starring his partner Catherine Tate as the scandalous Princess Georgiana, a disgraced member of a fictional British Royal Family sent to rule Australia.
 It was filmed at the end of 2022 and premiered on BBC One and BBC iPlayer in June 2023.

 Personal life

-Gutheim has three children from his British-born ex-wife Tracey.
+Gutheim has three children from his British-born former wife Tracey.

 In early 2019, it was announced that Gutheim had become engaged to English comedian, actress and writer Catherine Tate.